 The included instructional DVD will give you pretty reasonable overview of the sharpener’s capabilities as well as some visual examples of how to sharpen.
 Between the video, user guide, and even the packaging, I was able to confidently start using the system within minutes.
 Confidence is one thing, but what would the results look like?

-Work Sharp Ken Onion Edition Knife and Tool Sharpener Performance Results
+Using the Work Sharp Ken Onion Edition Knife and Tool Sharpener

 You’ll notice as you go through the sharpening process that the belt flexes as even light pressure is applied.
 This creates a convex edge that is very sharp yet resists damage better than a straight edge grind.
 That flex also gives you the ability to sharpen gut hooks on hunting knives.
 That’s a pretty big win for this this system.